Platelet aggregation test

 A platelet aggregation test checks how well your platelets clump together to form blood clots.
 Platelets are a type of blood cell.
 They help form blood clots by sticking together.
-A clot stops the bleeding when you have a wound.
+A clot is what stops the bleeding when you have a wound.
 Without platelets, you could bleed to death.

 A platelet aggregation test requires a blood sample.
-The sample will be examined to see how the platelets are distributed through the plasma.
-Plasma is the liquid part of the blood.
-The lab technician will also add certain chemicals to your blood sample to test how quickly your platelets form a clot.
+The sample is initially examined to see how the platelets are distributed through the plasma, the liquid part of the blood.
+A chemical is then added to your blood sample to test how quickly your platelets clot.

-This test may also be called an aggregometer test or a platelet aggregation assay.
+This test may also be called a platelet aggregometry test or a platelet aggregation assay.

-This test may be ordered if you are experiencing symptoms of a bleeding disorder or low platelet count.
-Such symptoms may include:
+Your doctor my order this test if you’re experiencing symptoms of a bleeding disorder, abnormal platelet function, or low platelet count.
+Symptoms may include:

 - excessive bleeding

 Your doctor may also order this test if you have a family history of bleeding problems.

 The results of this test can help your doctor figure out the cause of bleeding problems.
 It can also help diagnose:

 - an autoimmune disorder (such as systemic lupus erythematosus)

 - genetic disorders (including Bernard-Soulier syndrome, Von Willebrand disease, Glanzmann’s thrombasthenia, or platelet storage pool disease)